 Sometimes all you want to dig into in the summer is a plate of juicy brisket, a tender pulled-pork sandwich or a rack of smoked ribs that leaves you reaching for more napkins and an extra-cold beverage.
 Luckily, it’s barbecue season in Oregon, and there’s no shortage of opportunity to enjoy the best of all of that meaty goodness.
 The ultimate accolade: The barbecue expert at Texas Monthly even says Portland has the best Texas barbecue scene outside of Texas.

 What defines good barbecue in Oregon?
-BJ Smith, co-founder of Kim Jong Smokehouse at the Pine Street Market food hall in Portland’s Old Town/Chinatown district, has been a chef in Oregon since 1996 and knows his barbecue.
+BJ Smith, founder of Smokehouse Tavern and executive chef of The Hoxton, has been a chef in Oregon since 1996 and knows his barbecue.
 He says most of Oregon’s top spots use Pacific Northwest wood and meat, but it’s the techniques and tools that bring the differences.